strives to create a theatrical Flintstone vitamin for audiences —

 Jason (he/him/el) is a New York-based Mexican-American director, bookwriter, and choreographer, specializing in new work development.

-Jason is a SDCF Fellow, a member of the Directors Group at Roundabout Theatre Company, a graduate of the George and Joy Abbott MFA in Musical Theatre Collaboration at Temple University, and a recipient of Temple University’s Future Faculty Fellowship.
-Jason has also studied with The Upright Citizens Brigade, The Groundlings, and the Broadway Dance Center Professional Semester.
+As a director, Jason merges physical and immersive theatre elements to inspire imagination, spark curiosity, and compel audiences to be skeptical of the status quo.
+He is a SDCF Fellow – mentored by Susan Stroman, an alumnus of the Directors Group at Roundabout Theatre Company, a graduate of the George and Joy Abbott MFA in Musical Theatre Collaboration at Temple University, and a recipient of Temple University’s Future Faculty Fellowship.
+He has studied with The Upright Citizens Brigade, The Groundlings, and the Broadway Dance Center Professional Semester.

 Recent directing credits include THE EVOLUTION OF (HENRY) MANN — alongside original writers Dan Elish and Douglas J. Cohen, DURRA LEUNG’S LULLABIES FOR MOTHERF*CKERS VOL.1, and THE BOOK OF WILL by Lauren Gunderson at the Atlantic Acting Conservatory.